chhsinnovation/openopps-help/opportunity/index.md

 3. Assign participants
 * Are they a fit?
 Click **+** to assign participant(s)—once done, click **Next Step**.
-* We'll send an automatic email to participants telling them they’re selected.
+* We'll send an automatic email to participants telling them they’re assigned.

 Your opportunity is now **In Progress**.
 Turn the applicant toggle back on if you want more participants.